JStover95/FaaSr-Functions/weather_visualization/README.md

 Finally, we can put everything together in a single function that:

-1. Builds the URL
+1. Builds the URL.
-2. Downloads the CSV file to a local file
+2. Downloads the CSV file to a local file.
-3. Uploads the file to the S3 bucket using `faasr_put_file`
+3. Uploads the file to the S3 bucket using `faasr_put_file`.

 This function will be called by FaaSr, so we will configure the `folder_name`, `output_name`, and `station_id` arguments when building our workflow.